Algarve-Tourist.com

 Praia de Carvoeiro beach

-3) Praia dos Caneiros – Pristine beach, away from the crowds and any tourist developments
+3) Praia dos Caneiros – A pristine beach, away from the tourist crowds and any development.

 Praia dos Caneiros beach